terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 start with an alphabetic character, end with an alphanumeric, and contain at most 31 characters.
 * `TARGET_NAMESPACE`: This will be the TKGm cluster namespace.
 In [the example][cluster] the value is `"${var.k8s_cluster_name}-ns"`, which mimics the UI behaviour, as the namespace is the name of the TKGm cluster concatenated with `-ns`.
-* `vcloud_SITE`: The VCD URL, the same that was used during CSE installation.
+* `vcloud_SITE`: The Vcloud URL, the same that was used during CSE installation.
 * `vcloud_ORGANIZATION`: The Organization in which the TKGm clusters will be created.
 In this guide it was created as `tenant_org` and named
 "Tenant Organization" during CSE installation phase.
 * `vcloud_ORGANIZATION_VDC`: The VDC in which the TKGm clusters will be created.
 In this guide it was created as `tenant_vdc` and named